Azure/bicep-registry-modules/avm/res/recovery-services/vault/README.md

 ### Parameter: `securitySettings.softDeleteSettings`

-Soft delete settings of a vault
+Soft delete settings of a vault.

 - Required: No
 - Type: object